 Learn more about our youth services.

-The therapists and counselors at The Children’s Center for Psychiatry, Psychology, & Related Services provide treatments that help educate young people on how to identify and change their anxious thoughts and teach mechanisms to cope with anxiety and depression.
+The therapists and counselors at The Children’s Center for Psychiatry, Psychology, & Related Services provide treatments that help educate young people in Delray Beach, FL and also across the United States via telepathy on how to identify and change their anxious thoughts and teach mechanisms to cope with anxiety and depression.
 Complete the form below or call us at (561) 223-6568 to learn more or to schedule a confidential assessment.